Crushed Stone - The Unsung Mineral Hero

 Asphaltic concrete is often recycled by specialized paving equipment that can strip a road of asphalt and produce a crushed product that can be directly used at the job site.
 Used bricks and mixed brick/concrete waste are also crushed, sized, and sold as a crushed stone substitute.

 Little crushed stone was used prior to World War II because it was very difficult to produce.
-However, after the development of durable track equipment, the production of crushed stone began growing rapidly.
+However, after the development of durable track equipment (one of the few benefits of war), the production of crushed stone began growing rapidly.
 The growth has been interrupted by recessions in the general economy, shown in the chart as production drops of varying size.
 Currently, demand is still recovering from the Great Recession, but deferred infrastructure maintenance and projects could generate a large demand for crushed stone as the economy recovers.

 The photos of various types of crushed stone that appear in thumbnail size in the composite images on this page were contributed by a number of iStockphoto photographers.